bvillasen/blog/astro/_posts/2020-04-20-sph_optical_dpeth_0.md

 ## Optical Depth Comparison

-Below I show the optical depth from the two interpolation methods and compare to the optical depth from the Cholla simulation
+Below I show the optical depth measured on the SPH(Grid) and compare to the optical depth from the Cholla simulation